Dolphin Research Program

 Are you curious about how to become a marine biologist?

-Are you a middle school student in the Dallas-Fort Worth area?
+Are you a middle school or high school student?

-If so, then our new Dallas Dolphin Research Program may be just for you!
+If so, then our new Dolphin Research Program may be just for you!

-This summer Azura Consulting is partnering with the Dolphin Communication Project (DCP) to provide a unique opportunity for kids ages 11-15 to learn about marine biology alongside real marine biologists.
-We can’t bring wild dolphins to Dallas, but we can escort Dallas kids to dolphins and show them how marine biologists study these animals in their wild, natural habitat.
+This summer Azura Consulting is partnering with the Dolphin Communication Project (DCP) to provide a unique opportunity for middle and high school kids to learn about marine biology alongside real marine biologists.
+We can’t bring wild dolphins to Dallas (or other inland areas), but we can escort kids to dolphins and show them how marine biologists study these animals in their wild, natural habitat.
 During this 3-week program, you will not only learn about marine mammal ecology in an informal classroom setting, but you will also conduct actual dolphin research with scientists in The Bahamas!

 - Learn about marine mammal biology & ecology